singaltanmay/cineast-wiki/Retrieval-Setup-Guide.md

 # Full Stack vitrivr

-This guide explains how to set up [Cineast](https://github.com/vitrivr/cineast) in a way, that the full [vitrivr](https://vitrivr.org) stack is functional for __retrieval__ (also known as __online__ mode).
+This guide explains how to set up [Cineast](https://github.com/vitrivr/cineast) so that it serves media, thumbnails and the frontend.
+Alternatively, you can host both vitrivr-ng and media / thumbnails via a webserver.

-After following these steps, you should have a running Cineast instace, that also serves vitrivr's UI, [vitrivr-ng](https://github.com/vitrivr/vitrivr-ng) and the media files.
+After following these steps, you should have a running Cineast instance, that also serves vitrivr's UI, [vitrivr-ng](https://github.com/vitrivr/vitrivr-ng) and the media files.

 ## Prerequisites